Constitution & Bylaws

 - A Voluntary Representation Fee Payer may elect to become a member and pay dues at any time through the submission of a new “Payroll Deduction Authorization/ PSU-AAUP Membership Application” indicating the selection of membership and member dues deduction, signed by the member and verified by PSU-AAUP.

 E. Conversion of Active Member dues to voluntary representation fees

 - An Active Member paying member dues may elect to become a Voluntary Representation Fee Payer at any time through the submission of a new “Payroll Deduction Authorization/ PSU-AAUP Membership Application” indicating the selection for the agreement to pay voluntary representation fees, signed by the member and verified by PSU-AAUP.

 The Chapter is authorized to receive contributions from any donor provided that the Executive Council determines that the conditions or purposes of any contribution are not inconsistent with this Constitution or the general purposes of the Chapter.

-B. The hearing committee shall hold a hearing which shall provide basic due process protections, but need not be bound by formal rules of legal evidence.
-Relief rendered in the opinion may be of lesser or greater importance than that requested by the grievant.
-The hearing committee must make its final report within three academic calendar months of its formation by the Executive Council.
-The hearing committee's decision will be final and binding on the Chapter unless appealed by an original party to the proceedings.
+C. The hearing committee shall hold a hearing which shall provide basic due process protections but need not be bound by formal rules of legal evidence.
+If the grievance levels accusations at any member leaders, staff or members appointed by the Executive Council as their representative, those individuals shall be notified in advance of the hearing of the accusations and shall be invited to the hearing to provide testimony that responds to those accusations.
+After considering all evidence and testimony, the hearing committee shall render a decision about the requested relief.
+Relief rendered in the opinion may be different than that requested by the grievant.
+The hearing committee must provide its final written report to the Executive Council within three academic calendar months of its formation by the Executive Council.

 Failure to pay dues shall result in loss of membership.